 Native American Client – Custodial Interference

 The charges that our client faced consisted of class “A” and “B” felonies, as to which Oregon law calls for a presumptive sentence of nearly two years in prison.
 Any jail time would have been devastating to our client and her family.
-We are very pleased that we were able to spare our client from these consequences.
+We are very pleased that we were able to spare our clients from these consequences.
 During the course of nearly half a year of working with our client, we came to admire the courage and steadfast sense of purpose and determination which our client and her family demonstrated throughout this litigation.

-As a result of our vigorous advocacy on behalf of our client, we accomplished a negotiated settlement which will not require our client to serve even a single day in jail.
+As a result of our vigorous advocacy on behalf of our client, we accomplished a negotiated settlement that will not require our client to serve even a single day in jail.
 Of perhaps even greater significance, our victory has the result that future custody decisions concerning our client’s son will be made by the Tribal authorities, in full recognition of the unique Tribal customs and traditions associated with the Tribal legal system, without interference on the part of the Oregon State Courts.
 As a further benefit of the negotiated outcome which we accomplished in this litigation, after completing her probationary sentence our client will qualify for expungement of all official records associated with her arrest and prosecution in this matter.
-The outcome we accomplished for our client is in stark contrast to the much less favorable outcome received by the co-defendant, who faced less serious charges yet ended up being convicted of a felony that does not qualify for expungement, and serving 30 days in jail.
+The outcome we accomplished for our client is in stark contrast to the much less favorable outcome received by the co-defendant, who faced less serious charges yet ended up being convicted of a felony that does not qualify for expungement and serving 30 days in jail.

 We are very gratified by the victory we have accomplished on behalf of this client and others who have turned to our office for legal assistance over the years.
 Mark C. Cogan, P.C. success was due to the team effort of all associated with our defense team.
 Important assistance was received at critical stages from Attorney Steven Ungar of the Lane Powell law firm.